tzdwq8/stock-analysis/README.md

 ## Summary

 While the initial analysis provides useful information, more detailed analysis is necessary.
 The output of this project provides a macro which will automate that analysis.
 Work was performed to streamline the VBA code in order to achieve optimal performance.
 The time savings when dealing with large data sets can be substantial.
 But refactoring does have it's drawbacks.
 The time spent refactoring might not be worth the gain depending on how the code will be utilized.
 Also, if other people will be working with the code, the simplest solution might be the better path rather than the optimal solution.
-But in this case, considering more analysis on the broader market will occur, we are confident in the refracted macro is the appropriate solution.
+But in this case, considering more analysis on the broader market will occur, we are confident that the refracted macro is the appropriate solution.